 The great find

 The bespectacled man was Subrata Mitra, the cinematographer friend of Satyajit Ray.
 Subrata Mitra had helmed the camera for Ray's Pather Panchali, and is credited with pioneering the camera art of bounce lighting.
-Mitra was ecstatic on realizing the value of his find.
-He contacted the National Film Archives and deposited the reels with them.
-The reels belonged to the Chetan Anand directed Neecha Nagar, the only Indian film till date to have won the Grand Prix or as it is known today Palm d'Or at the International Cannes Film Festival.
+Mitra contacted the National Film Archives and deposited the reels with them.
+The reels belonged to the Chetan Anand directorial Neecha Nagar, the only Indian film till date to have won the Grand Prix or as it is known today Palm d'Or at the International Cannes Film Festival.
 And, Neecha Nagar happens to be the film that inspired Satyajit Ray to take up directing seriously.
 Incidentally, it was Neecha Nagar that sent Ray to the sets of Jean Renoir's The River, where he met Subrata Mitra.
 But, that's a story for another time.

 Neecha Nagar was many things combined into one.
 It was an amalgamation of an unrelenting pursuit of excellence; a documentary of human suffering under an alien power hellbent of maximising its own profits; a satirical take on diplomatic exercises being nothing more than masked passive aggression; a seminal work that would inspire generations of auteurs to take on the powers that be without fear or favour; an allegory of the British oppression aided and abetted by profiteers.
-That Chetan was allowed to complete the filming and was even given the Censor Board's approval speaks highly of the auteur's ability to hide complexity in the bosom of the story that was adapted to the Indian context by Hyatullah Ansari.
+That Chetan was allowed to complete the filming and was even given the Censor Board's approval speaks highly of the auteur's ability to hide complexity in the bosom of a story adapted to the Indian context by Hyatullah Ansari.
 The dialogues were crafted by Khwaja Ahmad Abbas.
-Neecha Nagar was produced by Rafiq Anwar, who took some of the reels and negatives to Pakistan after partition.
+Neecha Nagar was produced by Rafiq Anwar, who took almost all reels and negatives of the film to Pakistan after partition.
 The shooting began in 1945, and was sent to the inaugural edition of the Cannes Film Festival in 1946 as India's official entry.
 There it won the Grand Prix with 10 other movies.

 “The tone is gloomy, oppressive; the audience, unaccustomed to such subjects, will walk out of the theatre, and you may well say goodbye to your reputation as an optimist… ”

 After the failure of Neecha Nagar in its homeland, Chetan was considered a non-bankable director, unsafe and also a bit dangerous.
 To get work again, he had to make compromises; from wanting to adhere to realism in cinema, he had to embrace noir.
 After tasting further defeats in Afsar and Andhiyan, lady luck finally smiled on him when his noir film Taxi Driver became a hit.
 1964 turned out to be a watershed moment in his career when the granddaddy of Indian war films – Haqeeqat – was released.
-Later, his 1966 cinema Aakhri Khat showed what genuine craft meant when he let loose a toddler in the unforgiving Bombay, and followed him with a handheld camera to record the travails and tribulations tinged with compassion.
+Later, his 1966 cinema Aakhri Khat showed what genuine craft meant when he let loose a toddler on the streets of an unforgiving Bombay, and followed him with a handheld camera to record the travails and tribulations.
 Aakhri Khat predates Baby's Day Out by a quarter of a century, and yes, Aakhri Khat was Rajesh Khanna's debut vehicle.